tomcastleman/laravel-memcached-plus/README.md

 ],
 ```

-Note: as this package _extends_ the built-in Laravel 5 memcached Cache driver, the driver string remains `memcached`.
+Note: as this package _extends_ the built-in Laravel 5 memcached Cache driver the driver string remains `memcached`.

 ## Support